Summer Session FAQs

 Soccer: cleats and shin guards are required.

-Tennis: tennis shoes with smooth, non-marking soles, and a tennis racquet.
+Tennis: a tennis racquet and tennis shoes with smooth, non-marking soles.
 NMH provides balls during official tennis practice.
-If you plan to play during free time, please bring tennis balls.
+Students who plan to play during free time must provide their own tennis balls.

 Mountain biking: mountain bicycle and helmet are required.
-They are available for rent.
+These are available for rent from NMH (details included in information sent after students are accepted and enrolled).

-Optional: baseball/softball glove for the faculty-vs.-student softball games.
+Optional: baseball/softball glove for the faculty-student softball games.

 What’s the food like?
-Do you cater for those with allergies?
+Do you cater to those with allergies?

 The food is amazing!
 Alumni Hall serves the entire Northfield Mount Hermon community as the central dining facility.
 The variety of offerings is quite extensive.
 Vegetarian, vegan, and gluten-free offerings are available at each meal.
 All allergies should be included in your medical information so that we can inform all relevant staff.